Discovery of the Asymmetric Effect in the Response of Photoionization Gas: The asymmetric effect of response timescale

-As shown in Fig.~\ref{fig2}, when the gas is in a sufficiently low ionization state, i.e., $n_{i+1}/n_{i} \ll \alpha_{i-1}/\alpha_{i}$ or $I_{i} \ll n_e\alpha_{i-1}$, the characteristic timescale is $t_i^*=1/(fn_e\alpha_{i-1})$.
-On the contrary, when the gas is in a sufficiently high ionization state, i.e., $n_{i+1}/n_{i} \gg \alpha_{i-1}/\alpha_{i}$ or $I_{i} \gg n_e\alpha_{i-1}$, the characteristic timescale is $t_i^*=-1/(f\alpha_{i} n_e \frac{n_{i+1}}{n_{i}})=-1/(fI_i)$ = $-r^2/(f\Gamma_i)$.
-Note that a negative timescale indicates a decrease in $n_{i}$ with time.
+The response time scale here is the e-folding time, i.e., the time required for the initial column density to increase e times or decrease to 1/e based on the initial rate of change.
+The e-folding time is directly proportional to the equilibrium time, with only one additional factor $f$ compared to the equilibrium time.
+Strictly speaking, the above equations are valid only at the initial moment.
+Nevertheless, they remain highly informative, as they reveal both the sign of the response (positive or negative) and the response timescale over which the ion concentration evolves.
+As shown in Fig.~\ref{fig2}, the regime can be divided into high- and low-ionization states according to the position of $n_{i+1}/n_{i} =\alpha_{i-1}/\alpha_{i}$ or $I_{i} = n_e\alpha_{i-1}$.
+It is worth noting that there is a misalignment between the boundary between the low- and high-ionization states and the boundary defined by the peak column density.
+This misalignment gives rise to a novel mixed-response effect \citep[see][]{he2025}.
+However, this effect arises only near the intermediate boundary and does not affect the asymmetry between the extremely low- and extremely high-ionization states that are the focus of this work.
+When the gas is in a sufficiently low ionization state, i.e., $n_{i+1}/n_{i} \ll \alpha_{i-1}/\alpha_{i}$ or $I_{i} \ll n_e\alpha_{i-1}$, the response timescale is $t_i^*=1/(fn_e\alpha_{i-1})$.
+On the contrary, when the gas is in a sufficiently high ionization state, i.e., $n_{i+1}/n_{i} \gg \alpha_{i-1}/\alpha_{i}$ or $I_{i} \gg n_e\alpha_{i-1}$, the response timescale is $t_i^*=-1/(f\alpha_{i} n_e \frac{n_{i+1}}{n_{i}})=-1/(fI_i)$ = $-r^2/(f\Gamma_i)$.
 Clearly, this timescale exhibits asymmetry for low ionization and high ionization states.
-In the low ionization state, the characteristic timescale is dominated by the recombination coefficient (i.e., the so-called recombination timescale), whereas in the high ionization state, it is dominated by the ionization rate.
-Hence, a more accurate term for the characteristic timescale in Equations \ref{eq7}, \ref{eq8} should be the recombination-ionization timescale.
+In the low ionization state, the response timescale is dominated by the recombination coefficient (i.e., the so-called recombination timescale), whereas in the high ionization state, it is dominated by the ionization rate.
 In a highly ionized state, the $t^*$ is shorter, that is, when the radiation source flux changes, the time required to return to gas ionization equilibrium is shorter.

-In principle, an absorption line should vary from one observation to another only if both the time over which the ionizing continuum varies and the time interval $\Delta T$ between the observations is longer than the $t^*$.
-This asymmetry suggests that in actual observations, the variations of absorption line in high ionization states (negative response) should are more easily detected than that in low ionization states (positive response).
-This happens to be consistent with actual observations, i.e., over 70\% of BAL in quasar spectrum exhibit a negative response \citep{wang2015,he2017}, based on large SDSS samples.
+The preceding discussion is based on theoretical analysis.
+In the next section, we will test these conclusions through time-dependent photoionization simulations.